 Drug and alcohol related sleep problems

-Insomnia and sleep disorders can have many causes, including medicine side effects, too much alcohol and drug misuse.
+Insomnia and sleep disorders can have many causes, including medication side effects, too much alcohol and drug misuse.

 Research has found a link between the amount of alcohol a person drinks and the effect on sleep.